 Buyitinisrael: So, what is your advice for a recommended mortgage mix?

-Aaron Krasner: Variable rates have the advantage of potentially dropping in the near future, but they are expensive today at over 6%, and the risk of rate increases over the next 5 years is still significant, despite a general sentiment that rates will come back down again in the next few years.
+Aaron Krasner: Variable rates have the advantage of potentially dropping soon, but they are expensive today at over 6%, and the risk of rate increases over the next 5 years is still significant, despite a general sentiment that rates will come back down again in the next few years.

 Instead of the expensive and risky variable mortgage rate, I recommend looking at a semi-fixed (mishtana) option.
 This option fixes the interest rate for five-year intervals and is available today at around 4.5-5%.
-At the end of the five-year period, this can be refinanced with no pre-payment penalty, and even a refinance in the middle of the five years carried quite a low risk of significant penalty.
+At the end of the five years, this can be refinanced with no pre-payment penalty, and even a refinance in the middle of the five years carries quite a low risk of significant penalty.